Hasidic philosophy: God's immanence

-One major derivative of this philosophy is the notion of devekut, "communion".
-As God was everywhere, connection with Him had to be pursued ceaselessly as well, in all times, places and occasions.
-Such an experience was in the reach of every person, who only had to negate his inferior impulses and grasp the truth of divine immanence, enabling him to unite with it and attain the state of perfect, selfless bliss.
-Hasidic masters, well versed in the teachings concerning communion, are supposed not only to gain it themselves, but to guide their flock to it.
-Devekut was not a strictly defined experience; many varieties were described, from the utmost ecstasy of the learned leaders to the common man's more humble yet no less significant emotion during prayer.

 Closely linked with the former is Bitul ha-Yesh, "Negation of the Existent", or of the "Corporeal".
 Hasidism teaches that while a superficial observance of the universe by the "eyes of the flesh" (Einei ha-Basar) purportedly reflects the reality of all things profane and worldly, a true devotee must transcend this illusory façade and realize that there is nothing but God.
 It is not only a matter of perception, but very practical, for it entails also abandoning material concerns and cleaving only to the true, spiritual ones, oblivious to the surrounding false distractions of life.
 The practitioner's success in detaching from his sense of person, and conceive himself as Ein (in the double meaning of 'naught' and 'infinite'), is regarded as the highest state of elation in Hasidism.
 The true divine essence of man – the soul – may then ascend and return to the upper realm, where it does not possess an existence independent from God.
 This ideal is termed Hitpashtut ha-Gashmi'yut, "the expansion (or removal) of corporeality".
 It is the dialectic opposite of God's contraction into the world.

-To be enlightened and capable of Bitul ha-Yesh, pursuing the pure spiritual aims and defying the primitive impulses of the body, one must overcome his inferior "Bestial Soul", connected with the Eyes of the Flesh.
-He may be able to tap into his "Divine Soul" (Nefesh Elohit), which craves communion, by employing constant contemplation, Hitbonenot, on the hidden Godly dimension of all that exists.
-Then he could understand his surroundings with the "Eyes of the Intellect".
-The ideal adherent was intended to develop equanimity, or Hishtavut in Hasidic parlance, toward all matters worldly, not ignoring them, but understanding their superficiality.